vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Āyurvrata_-(1) Applying sandalwood paste to Śambhu and Keśava; for one year; at end gift of cow with jar of water; KKV 442 ( 12th among ṣaștivratas ); (2) on Full Moon day; worship of Lakṣmi and Viṣṇu; fast and gifts to brāhmaṇas and to young married ladies; HV II.
 227-229 ( from Gar).

-_Āyuḥsaṅkrāntivrata_-On Saṅkrānti day; worship of the Sun; gifts of bell-metal vessel, milk, ghee and gold; udyāpana as in Dhānyasaṅkrānti; HV II 737, Vratarka (folio 389 ).
+_Āyuḥsaṅkrāntivrata_-On Saṅkrānti day; worship of the Sun; gifts of bell-metal vessel, milk, ghee and gold; udyāpana as in Dhānyasaṅkrānti; HV II 737, Vratārka (folio 389 ).

 _Āranyakaṣaṣṭhi_-Vide Aranyaṣaṣṭhi above.